Code-Institute-Submissions/ShaneMurphyDev-Project-Portfolio-5/README.md

 -   #### Colour Scheme

         -   The two main colours used are black and white, with accented images and text design.
-The site contains many product images to color and design was kept simple to steer the users attention to the products
+The site contains many product images to color and design was kept simple to steer the users attention to the products.
+I feel if I introduce distinct or visually distracting colours it will take the users attention from the products

 -   #### Imagery
-        -  The home page contains a simple background image, and each products has its own image so a user can see the products in question
+        -  The home page contains a simple background image, and each products has its own image so a user can see the products in question.
+I decided to go for a simple layout to keep the focus on the products, as they are quite pleasing in their own right.
+I hope to encourage user to explore the site and see everything there is on offer

 ### Wireframes
 <details>